AMT Hardballer

 AMT Hardballer are a series of pistols that are part of the 1911 platform (based on the .45 ACP M1911) made by Arcadia Machine & Tool (AMT) from 1977 to 2002.
 The Hardballer was the first entirely stainless steel 1911 pattern pistol.
 Other features included adjustable rear sights and a lengthened grip safety.

-The pistol was notably featured in a variety of media including Hitman and Terminator.
+The pistol was notably featured in a variety of media including Hitman and The Terminator.